ms/buildtogether.tech/important/index.md

     into order, since I'm going to re-check my list before I get to them anyway.

 Make sure you have everything you need to see the first task through.
-:   The most recent files from version control (<span x="git-solo"/>), the
+:   The most recent files from <span i="version control">version control</span>
-    assignment specification, a fresh cup of tea---whatever it is, don't give yourself an excuse to interrupt your work, because the world will provide enough of those.
+    (<span x="git-solo"/>), the assignment specification, a fresh cup of tea---whatever it is, don't give yourself an excuse to interrupt your work, because the world will provide enough of those.

-Turn off interruptions.
+Turn off <span i="interruptions">interruptions</span>.
 :   Shut down your mail client, instant messaging, and your cell phone.
 Don't
     panic, it's only for an hour---most people can't stay focused longer than that, and you'll need to stretch your muscles and get rid of that tea you